ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 * [Formats Conversion (Pandoc )](#formats-conversion-pandoc-)

 <!-- vim-markdown-toc -->
+# Linux (Slackware)

+Not only linux is free, it runs fast on old machines.
+For a hobbyist writer (assuming unsuccessful :-), its the best alternative to MacOS (and probably better).
+The beauty of Linux truly shows up in a huge variety of distributions, granularly designed for every segment of users.
+I tried many variants of Ubuntu before settling with Slackware.
+Primary reason - its unassuming , hack-able to the core and zero frills.
+Slackware's default behavior, puts you right at the command line without even starting graphical interface.
+Which is neat cuz, most of the tools I love are in command line.

+>A quick word on Command Line tools: They are fast.
+Even on most old computers.
+Distractions free.
+Allows you to separate 'research' from writing.
+Research, for me often leads to wandering :-).
+So command line keeps me on leash.
+And here is the kicker - Its more feature full than most GUI based editors.
+You can  design your own environment.
+One, that suits your style.
+And best part - Getting rid of mouse is good for your hands.
+And its just chill.

+I am sure, I will keep on exploring more.
+For example, recently I tried bunch of [Puppies](http://puppylinux.org/main/Overview%20and%20Getting%20Started.htm).
+Truly amazed with their agility.
+Point is - just pick up an old machine (or install Virtual Box on your work machine) and start with any Linux distribution.
+There are ton of tutorials on internet to get you started.
+If you are starting fresh, I will highly recommend visit [Linux Mint](https://www.linuxmint.com/).
+If you already have your feet wet, jump into [Slackware](http://www.slackware.com/)

+>A word on Dot files : Most of the things (apps) in command line world don't (obviously) have a menu driven preference dialog box.
+And still they are highly configurable.
+How?
+Changes to application behavior happens through something commonly called dot files.
+What they actually mean is the file name starts with a (.) .
+That is counter intuitive cuz anything starting with . is a hidden file (or directory :-).
+Probably the idea was to keep these files hidden so that normal user don't mess with it ..
+Hey - normal user don't use Linux :-) .
+To add pain to injury, most of the times these files won't even be there.
+So you need to create one :-) .
+Though its very very easy.
+As easy as a 'touch' command.
+The good news, however, is that you never create these files from scratch.
+Good intelligent people have all there dot files freely available on GitHub (or elsewhere on web).
+Many programs supply a recommended template that can be easily copied.
+Word of wisdom though is to build your own dot files.
+Slowly and gradually.
+Cuz if you could fit into someone else's environment then you should be using ones from Apple and Microsoft :-) Another key thing on the dot files is a kind of precedence.
+Most of the dot files in your home (~) directory are specific to your user.
+Something maintained at system level applies cross the board but your home file takes precedence.
+Some of the key dot files that we need to worry about as a writer are

+	- .zshrc that controls the behaviour of shell.
+	- .tmux.conf controls the tmux multiplexer
+	- .vimrc - the mother of all configurations for a writer.
+	- .gitconf - git configuration.
+	- _config.yml - jekyll configuration file

 # Shell (Zsh)

 I recently moved over to zsh as my default shell.
 Primarily cuz I wanted beautiful themes from  [Oh my zsh](https://github.com/robbyrussell/oh-my-zsh)'.
 I am currently using 'agnoster' as my default theme.
 In addition to themes, 'Oh my zsh' brings number of plugins to the table.
 I use web-search plug in that lets me google any term right from the terminal.